seize the ribbon

 - New York Medical School has set up an account for ‘Seize the Ribbon’.
 This allows us the ability to directly fund Bladder Cancer Research.

--We have created Annual fundraisers-
+-We have created Annual fundraisers that are

-in October. both are used for education as well.
+used for education as well.

--Our new goal for 2018 is to donate $35,000 to Bladder Cancer Research.
+-Our new goal for this year is $35,000 to Bladder Cancer Research.

 Other sources of fundraising we have-